Wood fiber clothing? Sounds strange - but it's soft, health-friendly and sustainable. Discover everything about the miracle material Lyocell here

 - Lyocell is made from wood fibers and thus consists of renewable raw materials

-- Production is more environmentally friendly than cotton because only a few chemicals are used
+- Manufacturing is more environmentally friendly than that of Cotton, because only a few chemicals are used

-- Not all textile manufacturers have yet discovered the material for themselves, but the number is growing
+- Not all have yet Textile manufacturer discovered the material for itself, but it keeps growing

 The British department store chain Selfridges called lyocell a real “wonder fabric”, and it may be right.
 First commercially produced around 30 years ago in Mobile, Alabama, the material, which is also known under the brand name Tencel, is currently very popular.

 This applies to both textile manufacturers and consumers alike.
 Soft as butter, very supple and hypoallergenic - that's how it is natural material, which is made from wood fibers and is therefore also considered particularly sustainable.

 Usually eucalyptus is used for production.
 But oak and birch can also serve as a basis.
 The Wood is cut into small pieces and ground into a pulp, which the chemical amine oxide then dissolves.
 What is left in the end is raw cellulose.
 It is pressed through spinnerets, creating white lyocell fibers.
 After washing and drying, these are spun into yarn and then woven into fabric.

 The fabric is very soft, hypoallergenic, extremely skin-friendly thanks to its smooth structure and more than 50 percent more absorbent than cotton.
 That makes it an ideal material for Sportswear like workout shirts, leggings and socks.
 For this reason, the material can currently be found particularly often in the sports department.

 Gradually, the international manufacturers are increasingly discovering the potential of lyocell for shirts, jumpsuits and loungewear.
 It is to be expected that many items of clothing outside the athleisure category will soon be made of lyocell.

 Source & Copyright by Artic flamingo